ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/030-minimum-reactive.md

 }
 ```

-I haven't explained the contents of `track` and `trigger` so far, but they simply register and retrieve from `targetMap` and execute them, so please try to read them.
+I haven't explained the contents of `track` and `trigger` so far, but they simply register and retrieve from `targetMap` and execute them, so please try to read them carefully.

 Next is `baseHandler.ts`.
-Define the handler for the reactive proxy here.
+Here, we define the handler for the reactive proxy.
 Well, you can implement it directly in `reactive`, but I followed the original Vue because it is like this.
-In reality, there are various proxies such as `readonly` and `shallow`, so the idea is to implement those handlers here (but we won't do it this time).
+In reality, there are various proxies such as `readonly` and `shallow`, so the idea is to implement the handlers for those proxies here.
+(We won't do it this time, though)

 ```ts
 import { track, trigger } from "./effect";